 What You’ll Need to Play Three Thirteen

-Ideally, be the one who ends the round by combining all your cards into the right sets and thus reaching zero points.
-Let’s get into the details of how this can be done.
+Ideally, end the round by combining all your cards into the right sets, reaching zero points.
+Let’s find out how this can be done.

 Starting the Game

-The dealing is slightly different in every round of this game:
+The deal is different in each round of this game:

-- Then this number increases by one in each new round until players receive thirteen cards in the last (11th) round of this game.
+- This number increases by 1 in each new round until players receive 13 cards in the last (11th) round.

 How to Play Three Thirteen

-The player to the dealer’s left takes their turn first (the gameplay proceeds clockwise then).
+The player to the dealer’s left takes their turn first (the gameplay proceeds clockwise).
 When on a turn, a player can either:

-- draw the top card from the drawing pile.
+- draw the top card from the draw pile.

-Now the player must discard one of their cards onto the discard pile because players are obliged to keep the same number of cards throughout the entire rounds in this game.
+Now the player must discard one of their cards onto the discard pile because players must keep the same number of cards throughout the entire rounds.

-When the round end, all the cards in a proper set will be considered melded, and any free-standing card will be subject to penalty points.
+When the round ends, all the cards in a proper set will be considered melded, and any free-standing card will be subject to penalty points.

 Then, the new round begins.